djcorbett96/djcorbett96/README.md

 I'm DJ.

-Product manager at Yext by day, self-taught frontend developer by night.
+Product manager at Yext by day, self-taught developer by night.

 When I'm not producting or coding, I'm likely reading fantasy, cooking, playing soccer or losing in online chess.